itmands/nethserver-webtop5/README.rst

 * ``MinMemory`` and ``MaxMemory``: minimun and maximum memory of Tomcat instance.
 Values are expressed in MB.
 * ``PublicUrl``: public URL used to publish resources for the cloud.
 If not set, default is ``http://<FQDN>/webtop``
 * ``DavServerUrl``: Dav server URL for CalDAV and CardDAV clients configuration.
 If not set, default is ``http://<FQDN>/webtop-dav/server.php``
+* ``DavServerLog``: log level of webtop-dav implementation.
+As default webtop-dav will log only relevant errors.
 * ``PbxProvider``: PBX provider name
 * ``PbxProviderNethvoiceWebrestUrl``: NethVoice base url for API calls, used when ``PbxProvider`` is set to ``nethvoice``